PDL Language Tutorial

 parameters:

 .
-The final line of the program takes the entire document produced so far and passes it as input to the Granite multilingual model.
-Notice that the input passed to this model is the document up to that point, represented as a conversation.
+The final line of the program takes the entire context produced so far and passes it as input to the Granite model.
+Notice that the input passed to this model is the context up to that point, represented as a conversation.
 This makes it easy to chain models together and continue building on previous interactions.
+Notice how the conversational context is accumulated implicitly without requiring the user to explicitly manage messages.

 When we execute this program, we obtain: